tudelft3d/Solar3Dcity/README.md

 | 2          	| 2 h 41 min 	|
 | 1          	| 11 h       	|

 The TOF will be saved as a file `TOF.dict` in the same directory.
-The code will then sample the irradiance directly from the precomputed values, saving you a lot of time.
+The code will then sample the irradiation directly from the precomputed values, saving you a lot of time.

 If you toggle the `-p` option at the end you will get the plot as the one above.